jonathanhawleypeters/useful-writing/README.md

 ```
 This analysis costs considerably less than a US penny on 15 April 2024.

-The scores are multiplied to calculate the overall score, making Useful Writing (UW) a very harsh critic.
+The scores are multiplied to calculate the overall score, which is calculated by diving this product by the maximum possible score, making Useful Writing (UW) a very harsh critic.
 This is intentional.
 UW is not meant to please the writer, but rather to spur her on.

 ## Requirements
 - `Node`.
 I developed this on `v18.19.0`, and that's as close as we're going to get to a version requirement.
 Download here https://nodejs.org/en